Magento uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 Troubleshooting cron jobs

-Magento has updated the Magento Commerce Cloud package to optimize cron processing on the Magento Commerce Cloud platform and to fix cron-related issues.
+Magento has updated the Cloud for Adobe Commerce package to optimize cron processing on the Cloud for Adobe Commerce platform and to fix cron-related issues.
 If you encounter problems with cron processing, make sure that your project is using the most current version of the

 ece-tools package.
 See Upgrades and patches.